WSYiDao/ROND-Robotics-Project/RoboND-DeepRL-Project/README.md

 and add `#define NUM_ACTIONS	DOF*2` as numActions

+DQN agent's performance in the project:
+- 1. In task 1, the agent is very fast get a good auc but  result is unstable at 25 runs
+- 2. In task 2, the agent get low auc at first, but improve to high auc when 35 runs.
+-

 ``` c
 // Create(uint32_t width, uint32_t height, uint32_t channels, uint32_t numActions,
 // 				  const char* optimizer, float learning_rate, uint32_t replay_mem, uint32_t batch_size,